-On 21st September, Action on Prejudice is launching a campaign called ‘End Everyday Hate’.
+DEADLINE EXTENDED on our ‘End Everyday Hate’ campaign and competition.
 It is an opportunity for young people to creatively tell their experiences of prejudice or hate crime through an image and/or a caption.
 This includes any stories of someone coming to help.
 A bystander taking action.

 Why are we asking young people to tell these stories?